ProgrammingNinja19/Scaler_Campanion/Introduction to Object-Oriented Programming.md

 Definition:
 Encapsulation refers to the bundling of data and methods that operate on that data into a single unit or class.
 It also restricts access to some of the object's components for better control and security.

-Access Modifiers: Control access to class members using modifiers such as private, public, protected, and default.
+* **Access Modifiers**: Control access to class members using modifiers such as private, public, protected, and default.
-Getters and Setters: These are methods used to access and update private data fields from outside the class【.
+- **Getters and Setters**: These are methods used to access and update private data fields from outside the class【.

-Example:
+### Example:
 ```
 class BankAccount {
     private double balance;